 Graced with a bamboo ‘Zhu’ leaf design.
-The outside finish is matte Black and the inside is smooth gloss black enamel.
+The outside finish is matte black and the inside is smooth gloss black enamel.
 Includes a removable stainless steel mesh infuser for brewing pure leaf teas.

 To make a cast iron teapots, wooden patterns are used to develop the design.
 Wood allows the artisan to intricately etch, carve, and shape the teapot.
 Next, the wooden patterns are converted into metal patterns (the use of the material varies as per the manufacturer), and subsequently to sand molds.
-Molten cast iron at 1600 celsius is poured into the molds to form the teapots.
+Molten cast iron at 1600°C is poured into the molds to form the teapots.
 The cooled teapots are finished by hand to remove any imperfections.

-Size: 7″ diameter, 2.25″ height.
+7″ diameter, 2.25″ height.

 16 ounce capacity.